wpswings/wallet-system-for-woocommerce/README.txt

 **4.** Merchant can use a widget to show customers their wallet amount upon login.

 **5.** Merchant can send cashback money to customers’ wallet account.
 Customers can later request withdrawal of their wallet amount.

-**6.** Cashback direct into the source payment gateway.

-**7.** Link Wallet System for WooCommerce to various global wallets like Paytm, Paypal, etc.

-**8.** Wallet System for WooCommerce will provide integration with speech recognition software like Alexa, Siri, Google action, etc.

-**9.** Customers can send Invitations to their friends to join the Wallet System.
+**6.** Customers can send Invitations to their friends to join the Wallet System.

 == SUPPORT ==